Download the print version (version 4.0)

 to respond to the request by taking the relevant steps set out in the CDR Rules.

-13.2 CDR Rule 7.15 requires an entity to acknowledge receipt of the request as soon as practicable and sets out how the entity must, within 10 business days after receipt of the request, and to the extent it considers appropriate:
+13.3 For CDR data that is not AEMO data, rule 7.15 of the CDR Rules requires an entity to acknowledge receipt of a correction request as soon as practicable and sets out how the entity must, within 10 business days after receipt of the request, and to the extent it considers appropriate:

 - correct the CDR data, or

-13.3 The entity must also give the consumer a notice setting out how they responded to the request, as well as the complaint mechanisms available to the consumer.
+13.4 The entity must also give the consumer a notice, via electronic means, setting out how they responded to the correction request, why a correction or qualifying statement is unnecessary or inappropriate if no changes were made, and the complaint mechanisms available to the consumer.

 Why is it important?

-13.5 The objective of Privacy Safeguard 13 is to ensure consumers have trust in and control over the accuracy of their CDR data that is disclosed and used as part of the CDR regime.
+13.7 The objective of Privacy Safeguard 13 is to ensure consumers have trust in and control over the accuracy of their CDR data that is disclosed and used as part of the CDR system.

-13.8 This allows consumers to enjoy the benefits of the CDR regime, such as receiving competitive offers from other service providers, as the accuracy of the data made available to sector participants can be relied upon.
+13.9 This allows consumers to realise the benefits of the CDR system, such as receiving competitive offers from other service providers, as the accuracy of the data made available to sector participants can be relied upon.

 Who does Privacy Safeguard 13 apply to?

-13.9 Privacy Safeguard 13 applies to data holders and accredited data recipients of CDR data.
-It does not apply to designated gateways.
+13.10 Privacy Safeguard 13 applies to data holders and accredited data recipients of CDR data.
+It does not apply to designated gateways or AEMO.

-13.10 Importantly, in relation to data holders, Privacy Safeguard 13 only applies where a consumer has requested that a data holder correct their CDR data and the data holder was earlier required or authorised to disclose it under the CDR Rules.
+13.11 Importantly, in relation to data holders, Privacy Safeguard 13 only applies where a consumer has requested that a data holder correct their CDR data and the data holder was earlier required or authorised to disclose it under the CDR Rules.
 APP 13 will continue to apply to CDR data that is personal information in all other circumstances.
-For example, where the consumer makes a correction request, but the data has not previously been disclosed under the CDR Rules.
+For example, where a consumer makes a correction request, but the CDR data has not previously been disclosed by the data holder under the CDR Rules, APP 13 will apply.

 How Privacy Safeguard 13 interacts with the Privacy Act

-13.11 It is important to understand how Privacy Safeguard 13 interacts with the Privacy Act 1988 (the Privacy Act) and the Australian Privacy Principles (APPs).
+13.13 It is important to understand how Privacy Safeguard 13 interacts with the Privacy Act 1988 and the APPs.

 Privacy protections that apply in the CDR context